Richardaeld/Fat_Racoon_Kitchen/README.md

 1. Check to be sure the appropriate recipes were deleted from the **10 Recently Favorited Recipes** and **10 Recently Viewed Recipes** lists.

 #### Document Result(s):
-1. An user account (for testing) was created to fullfill the test's requirments, record:
+1. An user account was created to fullfill the test's requirments, record:
-    + The username and email address of the account.
+    + The username, email address of the account, and that this is a test account.
 1. Recipe dummy data was created to fullfill the test's requirments, record:
-    + The names of all of the recipes created and the username of the account used to create the recipes.
-Also note which recipes were deleted by the tester.
+    + The names of all of the recipes created, the username of the account used to create the recipes, which recipes were deleted by the tester, and that these are all dummy data.
 1. If the remove recipe button in **10 Recently Favorited Recipes** or **10 Recently Viewed Recipes** does not function properly, record:
-    + The recipe name, the account username, screen resolution, and browser/device.
+    + The recipe name, the account username, screen resolution, browser/device, and a brief description of the problem.
 1. If any content has bad UX, record:
-    + The test name, recipe name, screen resolution, browser/device, and page (Jinja template).
+    + The test name, recipe name, screen resolution, browser/device, page (Jinja template), and a brief description of the bad UX.
 1. If there is an incorrect box shadow, record:
-    + The test name, recipe name, screen resolution, browser/device, and page (Jinja template).
+    + The test name, recipe name, screen resolution, browser/device, page (Jinja template), and a brief description of the incorrect box shadow.

 ## Program Tests
 ### BrowserStack